Submission examples

 % sbatch -t 0-01:00 -n 4 --mem 2G --gres=gpu:v100:1 job.sh # specific request of a GPU type

 Here, we request the allocation of a single GPU, but it is possible to use several, up to the limit of GPUs in the corresponding node.
-The limit on the number of tasks -n <N> is explained in Required parameters limits.
+The limit on the number of tasks -n <N>

-A single type of GPUs is available at CC-IN2P3: Nvidia V100, labelled by the keyword v100.
+A single type of GPUs is available at CC-IN2P3: Nvidia V100, labelled by the keyword v100

 Using CUDA

 The CC-IN2P3 provide a complete Nvidia environment (drivers, CUDA, CUDnn and NCCL libraries), and upgrade it on a regular basis.
+To know the current CUDA version please use the following command from an interactive GPU server:

 % ls -lsah /cvmfs/singularity.in2p3.fr/images/HPC/GPU